 2. Shipping a car with personal items isn’t without risk.

-Many of our transports are for people moving from one state to another, or are snowbirds making a temporary move down South, so we ship vehicles with stuff in them all the time.
-It is rarely an issue but it’s not 100% without risk.
+Many of our transports are for people moving from one state to another, or are snowbirds making a temporary move down south, so customers often ship their vehicles with some personal belongings.
+While it is rarely an issue, it’s not 100% without risk.

 We had a customer who had $2,000 worth of tools locked in the toolbox that was attached to the bed of his truck.
 He wanted us to pick up his truck from a parking lot he thought was secure.
 Before the driver arrived, a thief picked the lock on the toolbox and stole all his tools!
 Fortunately, his personal auto insurance covered his loss, but it was a major headache for him to deal with.
-I tell this story not to scare you but to demonstrate the real risk of shipping personal belongings with your vehicle.
+We provide this example not to scare you but to demonstrate the real risk of shipping personal belongings with your vehicle.

 3. Use common sense when shipping stuff with your car.

 When shipping stuff with your car, we always tell our customers to use common sense.
-If the personal belongings are easily replaced, then go for it.
-But if they are highly valuable or sentimental and as a result not easily replaced, then don’t ship them with your vehicle!
+If the personal belongings are highly valuable or sentimental and as a result not easily replaced, then don’t ship them with your vehicle!

-Shipping personal belongings with your car to Alaska gets more complicating.
-As with any car shipping, personal items are not covered by cargo insurance.
+- Personal belongings that are damaged, lost, or stolen are not covered by insurance.
 You ship them at your own risk.